universal-ctags/homebrew-universal-ctags/README.md

 ## Future

 When Universal Ctags has a tagged release, this formula should be moved to the official Homebrew repository.
-This repo should then be deleted.
+The formula should then be deleted from this repo and a `tap_migrations.json` file be added to ensure an automatic transition for existing users of the formula.